talmo/website/content/publication/hermsdorff-2018-bn/index.md

   system works [5, 10, 11], quantifying priors over tasks remains a formidable goal, as it is not even clear how to define a task [4].
 Here, we focus on tasks that have a natural mapping to graphs.
-We develop a method to quantify humans' priors over these ``task graphs'', combining new modeling approaches with Markov chain Monte Carlo with people, MCMCP (a process whereby an agent learns from data generated by another agent, recursively [9]).
+We develop a method to quantify humans' priors over these "task graphs", combining new modeling approaches with Markov chain Monte Carlo with people, MCMCP (a process whereby an agent learns from data generated by another agent, recursively [9]).
 We show that our method recovers priors more accurately than a standard MCMC sampling approach.
-Additionally, we propose a novel low-dimensional ``smooth'' (In the sense that graphs that differ by fewer edges are given similar probabilities.) parametrization of probability distributions over graphs that allows for more accurate recovery of the prior and better generalization.
+Additionally, we propose a novel low-dimensional "smooth" (In the sense that graphs that differ by fewer edges are given similar probabilities.) parametrization of probability distributions over graphs that allows for more accurate recovery of the prior and better generalization.
   We have also created an online experiment platform that gamifies our MCMCP algorithm